 Funds may be used for any HIV/AIDS research-related purpose, including salary/wages (e.g. temporary employee to assist in data collection or analysis), consultant costs, equipment, travel, supplies, or study subject incentives.
 Costs of up to $2,500 per approved request will be supported.

 Any CFAR faculty member who is eligible to apply for NIH funding as a PI.
-Interested applicants are strongly encouraged to contact Jennifer Lynch (585-273-2939), before applying, to discuss their planned proposal and its suitability for this RFP.
+Interested applicants are strongly encouraged to contact Jennifer Lynch (585-273-2939), before applying, to discuss their planned proposal and its suitability for this RFP. *Restrictions: No more than 1 grant per PI or per project will be awarded in a year.
 Click here to review the Micro Grant PA.